bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 A sparkling array of celebrities showed up at the charity concert.
 The restaurant offers a splendid array of fresh seafood.
 An array of vitamins was displayed on their kitchen counter.
+An array of beverages was displayed on their sales counter.

 * plunder (v.)
 The troops burnt and plundered the city mercilessly.